craigmckeachie/tql-2024-notes/react.md

 ## Exercise 5

 1. Create a dropdown menu composed of a button and an unordered list of menu items
-2. When you click the button hide or show the menu
+1. When you click the button hide or show the menu
-3. Achieve this using all 3 different syntaxes:
+1. Achieve this using all 3 different syntaxes:
    - if
    - ?
    - &&

+## Exercise 6

+1. Create an App component
+1. Create a MoviesPage component and render it inside the App component
+1. Create a state variable in the MoviesPage component and assign it to the provided array of movies
+1. Create a MovieList component and render it inside the MoviesPage component
+    - pass the movies from the page to the list component
+    - loop through the movies and display each movie name in a div
+    - style the movie data as a card
+1.